sagrossm2937/csis501programmingassignment-grossmeyer-weller/README.md

 This program runs a DHT on up to four peers in a circular P2P network.
 The key for the DHT is a movie title and the value is the IP address that it is stored at (user entered).

-To execute, run the classes in this order: server3.java, server2.java, server1.java, server0.java, client.java.
+To execute, run all of the servers before running the client.
+Upon running the client, all of the servers will connect in a circle ordered: client->server0->server1->server2->server3->server0.
 This sets up the initial state with the client connected to server0.java and all four of the peers connected in a circle.

 Part A: